Threshold-360/secret-loader/README.md

 It's worth noting that the second function can only be directly used in Node.js projects.

+Bitwarden notes are limited to 1000 characters, so it was necessary to add the ability to load multiple files for default variables.

 # How to use this package

 This package is stored in the GitHub npm registry, so you can install it using this command: